Rockbank - Mount Cottrell

 Rockbank - Mount Cottrell's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Health outcomes data shows excellent results across Rockbank - Mount Cottrell, with very low prevalence of common health conditions across all age groups.
+Rockbank - Mount Cottrell shows excellent health outcomes with a very low prevalence of common health conditions across all ages.

-Approximately 51% (~18,933 people) have private health cover, which is relatively low compared to other areas.
+Approximately 51% (~18,933 people) have private health cover, which is relatively low.
 The most prevalent medical conditions are asthma and mental health issues, affecting 6.0 and 4.0% of residents respectively.
-84.6% of residents report being completely clear of medical ailments, higher than the 73.7% across Greater Melbourne.
-The area has a lower proportion of seniors aged 65 and over at 3.6% (1,365 people), compared to Greater Melbourne's 10.1%.
-Despite this, health outcomes among seniors require more attention due to their particular needs.
+A total of 84.6% declare no medical ailments compared to Greater Melbourne's 73.7%.
+Only 3.6% (1,365 people) are aged 65 and over, lower than Greater Melbourne's 10.1%.
+However, seniors' health outcomes require more attention despite being strong.

 Frequently Asked Questions - Health